groonga/groonga/doc/source/install/others.rst

 After the above steps, :doc:`/reference/executables/groonga` is found in ``/usr/local/bin/groonga``.

-The default build will work well but you can customize groonga at ``configure`` step.
+The default build will work well but you can customize Groonga at ``configure`` step.

 The following describes details about each step.